The hardest part of adopting a new profession is getting started

 The lady complied, than asked, “You will let me know when it's done?"

 "No. Believe me, you'll know.
 But you and I, we'll never see each other again.
 And, if by accident we should, we don't know each other."
 Marty peeked out the men's room door, then, with a final admonition to, “stick to your schedule,” motioned for her to slip out.
-After she left he felt vaguely disappointed everything had gone so smoothly he hadn’t even needed any of the carefully prepared documents.
+After she left he felt vaguely disappointed: everything had gone so smoothly he hadn’t even needed any of the carefully prepared documents.

-Phase II – Creating His Second Client
+Phase II – Expanding the Client Base

 The following night Marty again attended the AA meeting.
 He'd fortified himself with a couple of drinks first – straight vodka to avoid any telltale odor – and barely managed to stay awake during the confessions of some especially dull ex-drunks.
 When the meeting broke up he walked out just in front of an older man he'd talked to on a couple of prior occasions after discovering they had something in common.